⭐ See content on my other sites here

 Romans 14:22 Do you have faith [believing that what you do or choose is right in your heart]?
 Have it to yourself before God.
 Happy is he who does not condemn himself in what he approves.

 Take note what Paul says here.
 It comes down to this.
 Whatever convictions you have regarding liberties, have it TO YOURSELF before God.
 Your actions are your own.
 Your convictions are your own.
 Do not place your convictions on others.
 In other words, if you believe it is wrong to smoke a cigarette because the Lord has worked in your heart that it is wrong and that your body is a temple for the Holy Spirit, then smoking a cigarette for you will be a sin.
 You cannot however expect that others will see this as a sin if they have not been convinced of the same conviction by God.
 You cannot say to someone else, "It is a sin to smoke", if they have not had that revelation.
 For them, it is NOT a sin if they do not have that conviction.
 Seen from the other side, one encounters the constraint of love.
 If you have the freedom to smoke because the Lord has not yet convicted you in your heart regarding this act, then it is up to you to curb your desire and resist smoking a cigarette if you know your brother believes it is wrong.
-If you continue to smoke and it challenges your brothers faith, then you are not acting in love and you become a potential stumbling block in his path.
+If you continue to smoke and it challenges your brother's faith, then you are not acting in love and you become a potential stumbling block in his path.

 Can you see that walking in the Spirit is not some ultra-spiritual force that moves you left and right, or brings you visions or voices in your head!
 There is no mysticism or deep spiritual senses involved.
-It is simply a mater of knowing and applying God's Word in situations with the desire to please God through simple obedience and to choose to love your brother and prevent him from stumbling because of your convictions.
-Other than this, your actions are your own and you hold them before God and do whatever you have liberty to do based on you faith and your personal convictions.
+It is simply a matter of knowing and applying God's Word in situations with the desire to please God through simple obedience and to choose to love your brother and prevent him from stumbling because of your convictions.
+Other than this, your actions are your own and you hold them before God and do whatever you have liberty to do based on your faith and your personal convictions.
 This is liberty in this age of grace.

 I end with this warning from Paul's own hand,